openenclave/openenclave/docs/Community/Committers.md

 ==================

 **NOTE**
-This document will be superceded by the creation of SIGs and WGs.
+This document will be superseded by the creation of SIGs and WGs.

 It is kept for now as the discussion and definition of the [new governance process](Governance.md) is ongoing.